 Apply for access to SNIC resources

 The Swedish National Infrastructure for Computing (SNIC) coordinates and provides high end computing capacity for Swedish academic research and education.
-For this purpose, SNIC provides a set of resources for large scale computation to meet the needs of researchers from all scientific disciplines and from all Swedish universities and university colleges.
+For this purpose, SNIC provides a set of resources for large scale computation to meet the needs of researchers from all scientific disciplines and from all Swedish universities, university colleges and research institutes.
 The resources are made available through open application procedures such that the best Swedish research is supported.

 GENERAL INFORMATION ON AVAILABLE RESOURCES

 In general, each compute resource in SNIC consists of a number of nodes that are interconnected by a high-performance network.
 Each node contains a number of processors, memory and internal disk.
 Each processor consists of a number of processor cores.
 All nodes typically also have access to central storage.
 The operating system on each of the SNIC compute resources is Linux.
 The compute resources are hosted and operated by the SNIC-affiliated compute centres.

 Despite these similarities, the compute resources differ in hardware characteristics and software configuration, for example the number of compute nodes, processor type, memory per node, node-interconnect performance, I/O-performance, batch system and job scheduler.
 This diversity (heterogeneity) in computer resources is intentional.
 The models, algorithms and software applications that researchers develop and use in their work differ widely in the (hardware) resources that are required for efficient execution.
 A main objective for SNIC is that the set of compute resources provides a balanced and cost-efficient set of resources for large scale computation.